United Kingdom, LondonNEW

-Whereas his work demanded coverage of a relatively ample spectrum of tasks, from briefing in macro morning calls, to client facing, to research writing, he was duly dedicated to the development and application of rigorous quantitative techniques, extracting signals and generating predictions with consequences for asset trading.
+Carlos has successfully covered an ample spectrum of tasks, from briefing in macro morning calls, to client facing, to research writing, to the development and application of rigorous quantitative techniques, extracting signals and generating predictions with consequences for asset trading.

 Currently he’s working on developing methods of variable selection for now-casting models; continues to adapt small semi-structural, forward-looking dynamic models for small open economies; and is developing robust methods that give early turning point signals in a variety of macro and financial settings.